 In case you missed it, Chime has no monthly fees and no overdraft fees.
 No overdraft fees mean that Chime will lend you money by allowing your transactions to push through despite the fact that your balance is insufficient.
 The best part is that Chime will not charge you for it!

 The savings on these fees can be significant.
 In some banks, overdraft fees can reach up to $35 for a single transaction!

 To be eligible for SpotMe, your Chime account must have received at least $500 of direct deposits within the past 31 days.
-Take note that SpotMe is an optional feature, enable it if you want it.
-Take note, however, that SpotMe is limited to debit transactions only.
+Take note that SpotMe is an optional feature and that SpotMe is limited to debit transactions only.

 - Chime allows you to write checks.

 In case you want your online bank to be able to write checks for you, Chime does that.
 But first, your account must be at least 30 days old and your recipient must have an address that is within the 50 states of the United States.